rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/FeatureDetail.md

   - Details for authentication server-based cloud accounts.
 This field is only applicable to the accounts in AWS DCA and LCK regions.
 - permissionsGroups: list of PermissionsGroups
   - Permissions groups onboarded for the cloud accounts feature.
 Permissions groups will be present only for customer-managed cluster users.
+- awsIamPairId: System.String
+  - The internal ID of the IAM pair corresponds to the feature.
+The ID can be non-empty only for the DATA_CENTER_ROLE_BASED_ARCHIVAL feature.
+- iamPairName: System.String
+  - The name of the IAM pair corresponds to the feature.
+The name can be non-empty only for the DATA_CENTER_ROLE_BASED_ARCHIVAL feature.